Bonn-Consulting-UG/web-components/README.md

 - [ ] Core
 - [ ] Localize
 - [ ] Overlays
-- [ ] Porting Mixins from https://github.com/divriots/simba/tree/main/form-core/src to TS (Considered an Antipattern in TS cause compiler cant figure out the type of class due to decorators -> still creates valid JS)
+- [ ] Porting Mixins from https://github.com/divriots/simba/tree/main/form-core/src to TS (Considered an Antipattern in TS cause compiler cant figure out the type of class due to decorators -> still creates valid JS / Using a Dedupe Mixin)

 ## Storybook